Notice regarding the quality of machine translation

 - a control of the knowledge of the place and the instructions to be followed on the site or sites of use.

-To go further Article R. 4323-56 of the Labour Code and order of 2 December 1998 relating to the training in the conduct of mobile self-driving equipment and load or lifting devices.
+For further information: Article R. 4323-56 of the Labour Code and order of 2 December 1998 relating to the training in the conduct of mobile self-driving equipment and load or lifting devices.

 The ability to perform operations on an electrical installation